rjrichie/Tic-Tac-Toe/README.md

 # TicTacToe_Python

-Just a small project creating a simple tic tac toe game that can be played in the terminal
+Just a small project creating a simple tic tac toe game that can be played on the terminal.

+== Unfinish ==